-When Brendan of Calad Co. reached out to put together a few custom-made bags, it wasn't a difficult decision to say yes and get them made in the colours of Bikepack Adventures.
+When Brendan of Calad Co. reached out to put together a few custom-made bags, it wasn't a difficult decision to say yes and have them made in the colours of the Bikepack Adventures logo.
 With lots of people in the region being amped up about his bags, I was stoked to get a chance to test them out.

 Like most people out there, I've been using feed bags for years now, generally either sticking a water bottle in it on extended bikepacking trips, jamming them full of snacks or a combination thereof.
 Calad is a new manufacturer from my neck of the woods in Ottawa, Canada.
 When I was given the chance to test out a couple of his bags, I jumped on the opportunity.
 My past experiences with feed bags have always been that they are too flimsy, making it difficult to quickly put a bottle in it, or that they are fairly snug with a standard water bottle and difficult to use effectively.
 I also haven't had much luck with bags that advertise themselves are being designed for single-handed use.